Signed in as:

 11:30 am

 Homemade delicious and nutritious meals prepared in-house!
 Limited to 30 seniors per meal; must sign up by prior Thursday.
-Funded by City of Burlington and Vermont Foodbank.
+Funded by NY Life, Elks Lodge 916, and North Country Federal Credit Union.

 "This place has been a godsend.
 We moved here seven years ago, and it's hard to make new friends when you're 80!
 I've met so many wonderful people, and it's like a support group for me." ~ anonymous participant